teppyboy/vollerei/README.md

 - [x] Get installed voicepacks
 - [x] Installation
 - [x] Patch the game for unsupported platforms (with telemetry checking)
+    > Not applicable for the "Open-world game", since patching is unneeded to play the game.
 - [x] Repair the game (Smarter than the official launcher!)
 - [x] Update the game
 - [x] Update voicepacks